 Sometimes, though, my inbox bulges from too much information.
 As the emails pile up and digitally overflow, I’m prone to delete many without reading, often without a second glance.
 (I’m just glad I didn’t do that today.)
-Komando’s must-see video was absolutely priceless, a must-see that trumps all must-sees (in my view).
-(You can click the Komando link above or watch the video directly from YouTube below.)
+Kim Komando posted what she called a must-see video.
+[Unfortunately, the video link is no longer accessible.]
+Still, it was absolutely priceless, a must-see that trumps all must-sees (in my view).

 With medical procedures and techniques advancing at a steady pace, screening of infants in utero has become commonplace.
 Screen for this, screen for that, no nook or cranny unexamined, every child scrutinized and lab-tested for risk assessment before ever inhaling its first breath.

 I recall several years ago when one of my daughters told me she’d expressly forbidden her OB from performing a diagnostic test for Down syndrome.
 The test would’ve been irrelevant; whatever the result, no abortion would occur.
 Further, my daughter had a friend whose doctor had predicted a DS baby, but notwithstanding weeks of preparation, the child was born without the condition.
 (Doctors aren’t infallible!
 Testing errs.)

 Many individuals don’t share my daughter’s point of view (also my POV).
 Upon hearing a Down syndrome diagnosis, more and more prospective parents (as well as the doctors who advise them) decide to abort.